DealScorerDealScorer

 Pool Service

-• Residential recurring routesWeekly/biweekly cleaning and chemicals; commoditized and price-sensitive
+• Residential maintenanceRoutine cleaning and chemical service for homeowners; commoditized and price-sensitive

-• Commercial service contractsSchools, gyms, municipalities; sticky, professional billing
+• Commercial service contractsSchools, gyms, municipalities — sticky, contracted, requires insurance/invoicing

 Rule of Thumb